yutaasakura96/personal-portfolio-website-v1/README.md

 - 🎡 **Slider Carousel**: A smooth, infinite carousel of skills and technologies using `react-slick` and custom configurations.
 - ✉️ **Contact Form**: A contact form with real-time validation and submission using **Nodemailer**.
 - 🔍 **SEO Optimized**: Meta tags for social sharing (Twitter, LinkedIn) and search engine visibility.
-- 📜 **Drawer Menu**: A custom diagonal drawer menu built for easy navigation.
+- 📜 **Drawer Menu**: A custom diagonal drawer menu built for easy navigation in smaller screen sizes.
 - 🌐 **Social Links**: Social media icons with links to profiles on GitHub, LinkedIn, Instagram, and more.
 - 🎨 **Smooth Transitions**: Smooth hover effects and animations for buttons, links, and elements throughout the site.
 - 🔝 **Scroll to Top Button**: A button that appears when the user scrolls, allowing them to easily return to the top of the page.